Joshua A. Vinson – Wizards Beat Writer/NBA Insider

 “Devin spent most of his time on the plane completing the TV series, Power,” Wade said.

 The two took pictures of each other on Snapchat throughout their travel; anything they could possibly do to keep themselves entertained.
-However, they landed in China and were very surprised at their welcoming at the airport.
+However, when they landed in China and stepped foot off the cheapest private jet that the team could fund, and ready to start their trip of a lifetime, they made an abrupt stop as they were very surprised at their welcoming at the airport.

 Being legendary in China: